rust-lang/rfcs/text/0000-cargo-feature-migrations.md

 It's only the consumers of the *combination* of `foo-feature` and `bar-feature` that might be using `baz`, so only they need continue to depend additionally on `baz-feature`.
 But there is no way to express that:
 Yes, `baz` was feature gated all along, but it being "more" than the combination what either `foo-feature` or `bar-feature` each individually provide hits the same issue as ungated functionality being "more" than the empty crate interface.
-The only way to be "future-proof" is to ensure everything is gated on exactly one feature---so making features like `foo-feature` "defensively" in advanced---but that could mean up to 2 ^ n "defensive" "everything-else"-like features!
+The only way to be "future-proof" is to ensure everything is gated on exactly one feature---so making features like `foo-feature` "defensively" in advanced---but that could mean `O(2^n)` "defensive" "everything-else"-like features!

 Our actual plan for "feature migrations" works remarkably the same as this plan "underneath the hood".
 The difference is just about ergonomics, which is addresses by freeing the user from needing to preemptively and defensively create (and name) these extra features.